denaweiss5/chicago-102620-mod-3-practice-challenge/README.md

 - Still see the feedback after refreshing the page
 - Delete feedback (persistent) (For tests to work, make the LI delete on click instead of adding a button)
 - Reduce the likes by clicking on a button (persistent) without going below 0 likes
 - See a menu of dancers.
-Clicking a dancer's name should update the page to show that dancer's details
+Clicking a dancer's name should update the page to show that dancer's details (it's not necessary for patch or post requests to work)

 ## Rubric